ethantechnology/laravel-jp-postal-codes/README.md

 # Japanese Postal Codes

 Laravel package for Japanese prefectures and postal codes.
+The data is imported from the official Japan Post service.

 ## Requirements